imjco/GolangCRUDwithConcurrency/README.md

 ## Configurations

 ### BackEnd
+- You can use the steps below to change the Api Url.

 1. Navigate to the root folder and find "main.go"
 2. Scroll to line number 50, as defaut it is set to localhost and port 8080
 ```bash
       fmt.Println("Server started on :8080")
 ```
-    - change it if needed. eg.
+- Sample edit.
 ```bash
      fmt.Println("Server started on 192.168.1.1:3030)
 ```